Chicory: Culinary

-Raw chicory leaves are 92% water, 5% carbohydrates, 2% protein, and contain negligible fat (table).
-In a 100 gram (3½ oz) reference amount, raw chicory leaves provide 23 cal and significant amounts (more than 20% of the Daily Value) of vitamin K, vitamin A, vitamin C, some B vitamins, and manganese.
+Raw chicory leaves are 92% water, 5% carbohydrates, 2% protein, and contain negligible fat.
+In a 100-gram (3½ oz) reference amount, raw chicory leaves provide 23 cal and significant amounts (more than 20% of the Daily Value) of vitamin K, vitamin A, vitamin C, some B vitamins, and manganese.
 Vitamin E and calcium are present in moderate amounts.
 Raw endive is 94% water and has low nutrient content.